Custom Search

 Build your observational skills and watch your paintings improve.
 Having only four elements to work with, gives you a good solid base to start.

-I hope this has helped, and you have enjoyed my tutorial on how to paint water.
-If you find yourself stuck, I go into it in much more detail in my DVD
+If you find yourself stuck and want some visual assistance, I go into it in much more detail in my DVD:

 Water Fundamentals.